angusedwards64/Arc2.0/README.md

   <img src="./README_photos/whoate.png" width="30%" />
 </p>

-When creating a new bill, they will need to select the friends who attended, along with the name and date of the event.
+When creating a new bill, they will need to select the friends who attended, along with a name and date for the event.
 As they input the food and drink cost, they will be forced to select which users from the event particpiated in each, enabling the app to make the necessary breakdowns per person.

 <p float="left">
   <img src="./README_photos/UpdatedEvents.png" width="49%" />
   <img src="./README_photos/dinnerInAngelPage.png" width="49%" />
 </p>

 A user can head to the event page, where they will see a list of existing arcs, organised by date, showing some high level details of each event.
 If they were the creator, a tag will appear indicating so.
-They can then head to the event to unfurl a list of the full details associated with it
+They can then head to the event to unfurl a list of the full details associated with it.

 <p float="left">